-To stop the drill, release the switch and allow the chuck to come to a complete stop.
+To stop the drill, release the variable speed switch trigger and allow the chuck to come to a complete stop.

 NOTE: The drill will not run unless the direction of rotation selector is pushed fully to the left or right.